-If you’ve ever worked in a startup, in tech, or in a corporation that went through acquisition/merger, this is the romance series for you.
-Unless you’re not comfortable with BDSM, in which case keep walking.
+If you’ve ever worked in a startup, in tech, or in a corporation that went through acquisition/merger, and you’re comfortable with BDSM, this may be the romance series for you.

 Takeover begins in a hotel bar where Michael, an out gay software engineer, picks up Sam, a closeted gay management consultant.
 The first 13 percent of the book is just their meeting and having sex – but Zabo’s writing here is AMAZING.
 Sam’s entire emotional world is laid out for the reader during this encounter.
 I have rarely seen a sex scene so effectively used to reveal a character’s story and personality.
 Unfortunately for our heroes, they both turn up at work to find that Sam’s new interim CEO position is at Michael’s soon-to-be-acquired company.

 I love how just because these two guys are older and have straightened out what happened, their issues don’t just magically disappear.
 Fazil is still insecure, Todd is once again willing to just make a plan for their lives together, and somehow neither one of these very bright men consider (until way late in the game) Todd moving to Fazil’s city instead of the other way around, even though Fazil’s the one with the job he loves and Todd’s company has -CONTENT WARNING- an extreme problem with homophobia and racism!
 But eventually Todd gets a clue and asks for help so they can straighten it out.
 Yay happy endings.

 What I super-adore about all three books is the presence of gentle, understanding supervisors and mentors.
 Sam and Michael are given consequences for their inappropriate relationship by folks in the acquiring company, but they are appropriate, not punitive.
 Sam extends that same type of grace and humanity to Eli and Justin in the second book, and Sam and Eli do the same for Fazil in the third book.